top of page

 FAQ

-Pennsylvania State Law regarding fireworks:
+Pennsylvania State Law regarding dogs:

 We understand that there are holidays throughout the year to celebrate.
 Per PA Title 72, Section 9404(b)(5), a person may not intentionally ignite or discharge consumer fireworks within 150 feet of an occupied structure.